specklesystems/speckle-docs/user/revit/sending-models.md

 Sending your Revit model takes only **4** steps:

-1. **Select (or create) a Speckle Project**.
+1. **Select (or create) a Speckle project**.
-2. **Select (or create) a Speckle Model** to send to.
+2. **Select (or create) a Speckle model** to send to.
 3. **Select what you want to send**.
 4. Click **Send**.

 Let’s expand on these.

-## Selecting a Speckle Project & Model
+## Selecting a Speckle Project and Model

 Before sending data from Revit, it is important to determine where you want to send the data.
-You can create a Speckle Project & Model using the web interface or the Revit connector UI.
+You can create a Speckle project & model using the web interface or the Revit Connector UI.
 We’ll cover how to create those using the Connector UI.

 ### Create a Speckle Project